smartgeber Logo

-The article explores whether 'Dystopia' is a real country or merely a fictional concept often depicted in literature and movies.
-It delves into the common use of dystopian settings in storytelling and clarifies the reality behind the term.
+The article explores whether 'Dystopia' is an actual country or merely a fictional concept frequently used in literature and films.

 Is Dystopia a real country, or is it just a fictional concept often used in literature and films?